bosley/ak24/kernel/threads/docs/threads.md

 ## Platform Support

 When I initially made the thread pool the focus was nix only.
-I figure with large langauage models helping (as they are now as  )
+I figure with large langauage models helping (as they are now as a refactor and documentation boyo) I would try generating the windows stuff and testing it (seeing as i have no intention of targeting windows atm) but I just can't permit auto generated untested never-actually-used code to linger in my library here, so the windows stuff will remain stubbed until I or someone can do the work of testing/validating it.

 The thread pool is **cross-platform ready** with clean separation: